Skip to main content

 Set budget amount

-1. Make sure you choose the correct currency.
+1. Make sure to choose the correct currency.

-4. For a recurring budget, there are two more options:
+For a recurring budget, there are two additional options:

 • Set recurring period budget based on the last period cost: The subsequent periods will adopt the cost of the last period rounded to the nearest dollar (or other currencies you choose for the budget).